-In certain surgeries, where significant risks are involved, hospital staff may encourage you to prepare "advance directives."
-Advance directives are legal documents that state a patient's preference in treatment and resuscitation--if the patient is unable to speak for himself or herself.
+When you are admitted to the hospital, hospital staff may encourage you to make an "advance directive."
+Advance directives are legal documents that state your preference in treatment and resuscitation if you aren’t able to speak for yourself.
 There are two types of advance directives:

 Living will.
-This document states a patient's wishes in the withholding or withdrawing of life support, if the patient suffers from an incurable and terminal condition and cannot make decisions about his or her treatment.
+This document gives your wishes about withholding or withdrawing life support if you have an incurable and terminal condition and can’t make decisions about your treatment.

 Durable power of attorney for health care.
-This document designates another person to make health care decisions if the patient is no longer able to make them.
-This designated person, called an attorney-in-fact, also has the power to make the final decision about cessation of treatment.
+This document gives the name of the person who will make decisions for you if you are no longer able to make them.
+This designated person is called an attorney-in-fact.
+He or she also has the power to make the final decision about stopping treatment.

-Parental consent is required for any diagnostic procedure or surgery on a preadolescent or minor child.
-However, "emancipated" or "mature" adolescents may consent to their own medical care.
-Laws may vary from state to state and it is important to know your own state's law about emancipated and mature minors.
-Typically, an emancipated or mature minor is someone who meets any of the following criteria:
+A child must have a parent’s consent before any surgery or procedure can be done.
+But an "emancipated" or "mature" adolescent may consent to his or her own medical care.
+Laws may vary from state to state.
+It is important to know your own state's law about emancipated and mature minors.
+An emancipated or mature minor is usually someone who: